Wandalen/willbe/doc/version2.eng/concept/SubmoduleInformal.md

 ![submodule.informal.png](./Images/submodule.informal.png)

-The figure shows the general sequence of the creation of the informal submodule.
+ The figure shows the general sequence of the informal submodule creation.
 The `will-file` of the informal submodule combines operations of downloading files from a remote server and exporting of the local submodule.
 The `will-file` of the module imports the locally generated submodule.